 - Encourages and supports the start up and incubation of innovation-led, highgrowth, knowledge-based businesses. - Provides an environment where larger and international businesses can develop specific and close interactions with a particular centre of knowledge creation for their mutual benefit. - Has formal and operational links with centres of knowledge creation such as universities, higher education institutes and research organisations.

 THEORY & DATA ANALYSIS

-Estimated 900 technology parks in the world, 300 of which are in Europe are currently tenants at services
+Estimated 900 technology parks in the world, 300 of which are in Europe are currently tenants at people are employed within technology parks in the UK

 1.5 million sq ft of completed buildings